awsdocs/amazon-vpc-user-guide/doc_source/vpc-migrate-ipv6.md

 1. For each rule, choose **Add another rule**, and choose **Save** when you're done\.
 For example, to add a rule that allows all HTTP traffic over IPv6, for **Type**, select **HTTP** and for **Source**, enter `::/0`\.

 By default, an outbound rule that allows all IPv6 traffic is automatically added to your security groups when you associate an IPv6 CIDR block with your VPC\.
 However, if you modified the original outbound rules for your security group, this rule is not automatically added, and you must add equivalent outbound rules for IPv6 traffic\.
-For more information, see [Security groups for your VPC](VPC_SecurityGroups.md)\.
+For more information, see [Control traffic to resources using security groups](VPC_SecurityGroups.md)\.

 ### Update your network ACL rules<a name="vpc-migrate-ipv6-nacl-rules"></a>

 If you associate an IPv6 CIDR block with your VPC, we automatically add rules to the default network ACL to allow IPv6 traffic, provided you haven't modified its default rules\.
 If you've modified your default network ACL or if you've created a custom network ACL with rules to control the flow of traffic to and from your subnet, you must manually add rules for IPv6 traffic\.
-For more information, see [Network ACLs](vpc-network-acls.md)\.
+For more information, see [Control traffic to subnets using Network ACLs](vpc-network-acls.md)\.

 ## Step 4: Change your instance type<a name="vpc-migrate-ipv6-instance-types"></a>